Simranghag22/python-assignment-02-Control-Structures-in-Python/README.md

 # python-assignment-02-Control-Structures-in-Python

-This repository contains Python programs demonstrating the use of conditional statements and loops.
+This repository contains Python programs on Control Structors-in-Python.
+### Task 1: Check if a Number is Even or Odd
+### Task 2: Sum of Integers from 1 to 50
 ---

-#Task 1: Check if a Number is Even or Odd
+## Task 1: Check if a Number is Even or Odd

 ### Description
 This program: